pointless-lang/pointless/site/pages/stdlib/List/index.md

 ---
 title: "The Standard Library: List"
 type: module
-summary: Work with lists (sequences of values)
+subtitle: Work with lists (sequences of values)
 ---